In the last exercise, we were given a data set representing SAT scores and asked to determine the following characteristics of the data:

 and

-Before we run the analysis, we have to check for outliers.
-There are two R routines that can be useful.
-The first is called a boxplot, and it produces a graphical summary called a box-and-whisker plot of the data.
+is called a boxplot, and it produces a graphical summary called a box-and-whisker plot of the data.
 This consists of a rectangular box with "whiskers" that extend some distance above and below the box, and finally dots representing outliers.

-Interpretation is somewhat subjective, but generally if the box and whiskers occupy only a small part of the graph and there are circles representing data points well beyond the whiskers, it indicates the presence of outliers in the data.
+Interpretation is somewhat subjective, but generally if the box and whiskers occupy only a small part of the graph and

 Another useful tool for spotting outliers is the q-q plot.